 - FACT: ONLY through the efforts of animal rescue and support groups, coupled with public awareness and community involvement, will the needless slaughter of innocent animals be curbed.

-My wife Linda is a Registered Veterinary Technician (RVT), licensed in CA. We have sponsored an animal rescue and foster program in our home for over 10 years – over 150 dogs, cats, possums, bunnies, chickens and other “critters in need” have come through our doors!
-Linda works with the local shelters and other rescue groups, and, along with my efforts to assist rescue organizations with their tax-exempt status so that they can raise more money and save more animals, we try to help save as many as we can.
+My wife Linda is a Registered Veterinary Technician (RVT).
+We have sponsored an animal rescue and foster program in our home for over 15 years – over 150 dogs, cats, possums, bunnies, chickens and other “critters in need” have come through our doors!
+Linda works with the local shelters and other rescue groups, and, along with my efforts to assist rescue organizations with their IRS tax-exempt status so that they can raise more money and save more animals, we try to help save as many as we can.